Just-Some-Bots/MusicBot/README.md

 Q:`I'm getting this error!` http://puu.sh/m6hkf/40eec0910c.png

 A: The bot needs permission to delete messages.
-An option to toggle this behavior.
+An option to toggle this behavior will be added eventually.

 Q:`I'm having other errors with the bot, it has to be broken`